 These rules of procedure shall apply immediately after their adoption.

 These Rules shall take effect upon adoption by the Conference of the Parties, and shall remain valid for each of its meetings unless amended by majority vote of the Conference of the Parties.

+2. Any Party may propose amendments to these Rules of Procedure by submitting a proposal to the Secretariat at least four months before the meeting of the Conference of the Parties at which they are to be adopted.
+Any such proposal shall be distributed in accordance with Rule 10.

 upThese rules of procedure shall apply immediately after their adoption.